Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 * Update senders and publishers to target the new contracts assembly
 * Update senders and publishers use the new message contract when sending/publishing messages

 This may be done gradually, deploying endpoint by endpoint as suited.
+Endpoints that are not upgraded and reference the previous contracts assembly, will be unaware of the newly added data as it will be ignored during deserialization.

 For receivers: